INEXdev/ArduinoAVR/README.md

 # INEX Arduino AVR core addon for INEX's AVR products

 Last update :

 23 Oct 2022
  : Re-package INEXavr-1.8.5.tar.bz2 for Arduino 2.0.1 support
  ** Note for previous user who install old version
-    You need to Uninstall older 1.8.5 and remove JSON address from Arduino->Preferences first , then Close program and Open Arduino and replace new JSON address and OpenBoard Manager again -> You must see [INEX_AVR by INEX] instead of old [INEX AVR by INEX AVR code boards].
+    You need to Uninstall older 1.8.5 and remove JSON address from Arduino->Preferences first, then Close program and Open Arduino and replace new JSON address and OpenBoard Manager again -> You must see [INEX_AVR by INEX] instead of old [INEX AVR by INEX AVR code boards].
     Install again, and it will be OK.

 17 Jul 2022